 In many cases, range of motion diminishes because of wear and tear.
 As you age, work out, or just move in general, the alignment of your spinal vertebrae can shift, putting pressure on nerves and causing muscles to work harder to keep you stable.
-Swelling and inflammation also plays a major role in range of motion, making you feel stiff.
+Swelling and inflammation also plays a major role, making you feel stiff.

 Injuries and sprains can cause sudden immobility problems, while conditions like degenerative disc disease or arthritis may cause more gradual stiffness.
 Additionally, pain during movement might make you less inclined to use that specific body part, causing further stiffening and weakness.

 You don’t want to ignore range of motion problems, either.
 Allowing your body to stiffen can cause you additional pain, make doing simple tasks more difficult, and even present an increased risk of injury.